 - Dress in layers to adjust for changing weather conditions

-- Lifejackets are required on board the boat during all water sessions.
+- Lifejackets are required to be worn while onboard for all water sessions.
 They will be provided but you are more than welcome to bring your own.

 - A small drybag for anything valuable you do not want to get wet like phones, etc. The sonars have lazarette storage lockers for stashing a small bag.
 Gill and Helly Hansen sell inexpensive, quality drybags.

-- Water bottles are encouraged.
-There is no drinking water available at BSC, so you should bring sufficient water from home, or there is a small grocery store called The Golden Goose on Commercial Street – just a few minutes’ walk from BSC.
+- Water.
+You can refill your water bottle in the Riverboat or there is a small grocery store called The Golden Goose on Commercial Street – just a few minutes’ walk from BSC.